pedscoffee/PhysicianPromptEngineering/prompt-generator.md

         const templates = {
             narrative: "Write the plan as a flowing paragraph using complete sentences.
 Use future tense ('will start,' 'plan to').
 Explain actions in narrative form",
             simple_bullets: "Format the plan as bullet points.
 Write brief action phrases.
 Do not use category subheadings",
-            categorized: "Organize the plan into categories with bold subheadings (Diagnostics:, Therapeutics:, Follow-up:).
-Under each subheading, list relevant action items as bullet points",
+            categorized: "Organize the plan into categories with subheadings (e.g., Diagnostics:, Therapeutics:, Follow-up:, Tests:, Medications:, etc.).
+Under each subheading, list relevant action items as bullet points.
+Use capitalized words followed by colons for subheadings",
             hybrid: "Begin with a brief narrative sentence explaining the overall plan strategy.
 Then list specific action items as bullet points below"
         };